udibr/box-ios-sdk-sample-app/README.md

 * File uploads
 * File downloads and preview

+To get started:
+1. The Box SDK is embedded as a submodule: `git submodule init && git submodule update`
-To get started, configure the app with your client ID and client secret.
+2. Configure the app with your client ID and client secret.
 There are `#warning`s in the project to help point you in the right direction.